erulla/2d-sidescroller/README.md

-# A 2d-sidescroller game made with p5.JS
+# A 2d sidescroller game made with p5.JS
 * [Have a look!](https://2d-sidescroller.vercel.app/)